wessberg/rollup-plugin-ts/README.md

 const awesomeFrameworkTransformers = getAwesomeFrameworkCustomTransformers();

 ts({
-	// Use Babel for Syntax transformations
+	// Use TypeScript for stripping away types and other TypeScript-specific features,
+	// and then use babel for the remaining transformation.
-	transpiler: "babel",
+	transpiler: {
+		typescriptSyntax: "typescript",
+		otherSyntax: "babel"
+	},
 	// Don't use process.cwd(), but instead another root directory
 	cwd: APP_ROOT,
 	// Load a different tsconfig file in production